The Inclusive Recruitment Crisis

 Use clear text and font.

-Provide digital not just paper copies of all correspondence so AAC technology can be used.
+Provide digital not just paper copies of all correspondence to cater for AAC technology.

 Ask the candidate to collate a portfolio of successes they want to share this can reduce anxiety around forgetting key information under pressure.